dweremeichik/godot_spine_import_plugin/README.md

 To use this plugin simply enable it, you can find the official instructions [here](https://docs.godotengine.org/en/stable/tutorials/plugins/editor/installing_plugins.html#enabling-a-plugin).
 Add your images/textures to your project along with your Spine.json file.
 Your Spine.json file should now behave like a Scene inside of the godot editor.
 If everything worked well, you should see your sprites laid out appropriately.

-> Note: You may need to re-import your Spine.json file from the import dock if your Spine.json file was imported before your images/textures were.
+> ⚠ Note: You may need to re-import your Spine.json file from the import dock if your Spine.json file was imported before your images/textures were.

+The current recommended workflow is to open the generated spine scene by clicking "Open Anyway", copying the nodes that you need and then pasting them into a new scene.
+If you instead clicked "New Inherited" you will need to save the inherited scene at least once, then right click the root node in the scene dock and click "Clear Inheritance".
+If you do not clear the inheritance, you will have to deal with oddities if the spine.json gets re-imported.

 ## License